Images of point charges in conducting ellipses and prolate spheroids: Point charge on axis of conducting prolate spheroid

-Towards the goal of making the series \eqref{varrho2} converge faster so that it may be plotted accurately using double precision, we will look for a first order approximation to subtract from the series.
+Towards the goal of making the series \eqref{varrho2} converge faster so that it may be plotted accurately using double precision, we will look for a first order correction to subtract from the series\footnote{The term ``first order correction" of the series is used loosely here -- it is the correction to the series formed by the series of the first order correction in $n$ to the series terms}.
 Ideally this is done by analytically determining the next order in the limit of the series coefficients in \eqref{V''}, but this seems intangible.
-Instead we will follow the approach used to determine $V^{(0)}$, considering the next order in the original series \eqref{Vr}.
+Instead we will follow the approach used to determine $V^{(0)}$, considering the next order correction to the terms in the original series \eqref{Vr}.
 In that case, subtracting off $V^{(0)}$ also made the ``stretched" series \eqref{V''} converge much faster, since the limit of series coefficients for $V^{(0)}$ expressed in terms of stretched spheroidal harmonics also happen to match the limit of the coefficients for $V$ expressed in terms of stretched spheroidal harmonics.
 However, this does not happen in the following attempt to extract the next order of $V$.

-From the expansions of the Legendre functions given in \eqref{lim legendre}, we see that the first order goes as $1/n$ relative to the zeroth order, so a simple guess for the first order would be:
+From the expansions of the Legendre functions given in \eqref{lim legendre}, we see that the first order correction goes as $1/n$ relative to the leading order, so a simple guess for the first order correction to $V$ would be:

 for some constant $p_h$, which can be determined by matching the limit of the series coefficients of $V^{(1)}$ to those in $V_{r}-V^{(0)}$, to be

 Then the series coefficients for $V_{r}-V^{(0)}-V^{(1)}$ converge as $1/n$ relative to the coefficients for $V_{r}-V^{(0)}$.
 The series \eqref{V1prolate} still diverges inside the spheroid $\xi<\xi_h$ just as does the series for $V_{r}$.
 We can express \eqref{V1prolate} as a series of stretched spheroidal harmonics (presented without proof):